ZoneMinder/zoneminder/README.txt

   Previously if an event was triggered by motion, other stimuli would be ignored.
-Now if an event is caused by both motion and a  linked monitor (perhaps covering the same field of view), this is indicated in the `cause' field of the event.
+Now if an event is caused by both motion and a  linked monitor (perhaps covering the same field of view), this is indicated in the 'cause' field of the event.
 Note that the cause of event is established on the first alarmed frame, so if motion is detected and then one frame later an trigger is detected, only the motion will be recorded as the cause as